-This is a general purpose knife that most chefs would say they could not do without.
-The gyuto is the Japanese blade smiths answer to the western chef knife.
-Gyuto translates to english as cow blade.
-Gyuto's are generally tall at the heel, flat throughout the blade path, and rounded toward the tip of the knife for rock chopping.
+Gyuto: A general-purpose knife that most chefs would say they could not do without.
+This knife is the Japanese knife makers answer to the western “chef knife”.
+Gyuto translates to “cow blade”.
+They are generally tall at the heel, flat throughout, and rounded toward the tip of the knife for rock chopping.
 I use my gyuto for just about anything, from butchering certain fish, to brunoise veg, to cutting the cake.
 Any good chef will tell you to buy a quality Gyuto first, and build the the rest of your knife kit around it.

 I find this particular knife to be quite fun to use.
-It has great height, which I love, and the grind along the kiriba (blade path) allows the knife to glide through the food with ease.
+It has great height, which I love, and the grind along the Kireha allows the knife to glide through the food with ease.